-The RISE Self-Sufficiency Assessment is a seventeenquestion form used to determine the changes in markers that improve household socioeconomic self-sufficiency.
+The RISE Self-Sufficiency Assessment (RSSA) is a 17-question form with a 5-point Likert scale used to determine the changes in markers that indicate improved household socioeconomic self-sufficiency.
+On the RSSA form, 5 represents self-sufficiency while a score of 1 represents crisis.
 Self-sufficiency in this context refers to both financial stability and the ability to meet household needs through income, aid, or other resources.
 This questionnaire is included in the initial and six-month data cycle.
-The RISE program uses the RSSA to guide members to create vision and goals that help develop the path to personal or household growth or success.
+The RISE program uses the RSSA to guide members to create a vision and goals that help develop the path to personal or household growth or success.